How stable is New Horizons?

 There are many volunteer opportunities including, our nearby elementary schools, where residents sometimes go into the classroom to read to young students.
 Residents often volunteer to help each other, too.
 In one situation, a man with macular degeneration routinely pushed the wheelchair of his next-door neighbor, who had difficulty walking.
 The sighted person, while seated, would call out upcoming obstructions as she was being pushed along.

 Who comes to New Horizons?

 New Horizons mostly cares for seniors who are very concerned about maintaining their dignity and independence.
-Their ages range from about 65 to 100, with an average in the early 80s.
+Their ages range from about 65 to 100, with an average in the mid 80s.
 We provide a fine residential environment, where residents who have been previously living alone very often “come alive again.”

 What should I do next if I am interested in residency?